 Accounts Receivable and Other Receivables: Accounts receivable consists of tuition and fee charges to students and to auxiliary enterprise services provided to students, faculty and staff, the majority of each residing in the State of Oklahoma.
 Student accounts receivable are carried at the unpaid balance of the original amount billed to students and student loans receivable are carried at the amount of unpaid principal.
 Both receivables are less an estimate made for doubtful accounts based on a review of all outstanding amounts.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
-Student accounts are written off for financial reporting purposes when deemed uncollectible.
-Recoveries of student accounts receivable previously written off are recorded when received.
+Student accounts receivable previously written off are recorded when received.